Two ID. Buzz's parked in front of a house.

 A family walking around a parked VW ID.
 Buzz car.

-In addition to road tax exemption, electric cars are often exempt from local congestion charges in designated low-emission zones, further reducing running costs for EV owners.
+Electric cars are often exempt from local congestion charges in designated low-emission zones, further reducing running costs for EV owners.

 For more information on clean air zones and congestion charge exemption please see the guidance on the government website.